 Investing is never easy, but when you have outside or uncommon events (or people) creating uncertainty it is even more difficult.
 This isn't the primary reason we follow a quantitative approach with our investments, but it is certainly helpful.

-With the war (at least temporarily) behind us, it's a good chance for investors to look at what's been happening while everyone was focused on the Middle East, including the health of our economy.
+With the war (at least temporarily) behind us even with the "failed" peace talks and the blockade of the Straight of Hormuz by the US, it's a good chance for investors to look at what's been happening while everyone was focused on the Middle East, including the health of our economy.

 Economic Data Update